Haoliang-rp/Data-Mining/Mining Graph Stream/TRIÈST.md

 This code aims to estimate the triangles in the graph stream.
-Thealgorithms used is based on [1], which applied the reservoir sampling methodon the graph stream data.
+The algorithms used is based on [1], which applied the reservoir sampling method on the graphical stream data.

 References
 @article{stefani2017triest,
   title={Triest: Counting local and global triangles in fully dynamic streams with fixed memory size}, author={Stefani, Lorenzo De and Epasto, Alessandro and Riondato, Matteo and Upfal, Eli},